 In 2009, Sullivan University purchased and began renovating a facility to provide its own student housing complex, Gardiner Point Residence Hall.
 The facility opened in the summer of 2010 to house 400+ students.
 In the summer of 2011, an additional wing was added bringing potential capacity to 500+.
 Rooms are available with two students assigned to each room.
-Each room has two double or twin beds, two study desks and chairs, dressers, closet space, separate vanity and bathroom, free cable, wireless internet, and local phone service.
+Each room has two double or twin beds, two study desks and chairs, dressers, closet space, separate vanity and bathroom, free cable, and wireless internet.
 Students at Gardiner Point Residence Hall also enjoy:

 - An on-premise convenience store

-- Heated swimming pool
+- · Heated swimming pool

 - "Live and Play" Center (including a student lounge with TV and study areas)

 - Fully-equipped fitness center

 - Computer Center

 - Game Rooms (ping pong and a gaming room)

 - Dining Center

-- · Large outdoor patio for cookouts
+- Large outdoor patio for cookouts

-- · Private mailbox for all rooms
+- Private mailbox for all rooms

 - Student laundry

 Although not a physical facility, the University provides a stable, functional online platform within which courses are taught.
 For all online courses, Sullivan University utilizes the Blackboard platform which is a user-friendly, intuitive, and interactive means by which academic courses are delivered.
-The ANGEL Edition learning management system is a commercial package purchased by the University to support its online course needs.
-The software, student course work, etc., is housed by Blackboard at its Washington, D.C. facility and, by contract, Sullivan University is guaranteed that the servers are backed up daily, and, that power loss mitigation is maintained.